DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

-# Hydrodynamic model of Øresund
+# Hydrodynamic model of the Southern North Sea
 This README file contains practical information and background information on the data.
 The dataset can be cited as:

 > DHI.
 (2024).
-Hydrodynamic model of Øresund: MIKE21 model setup, outputs and observation data (1.0) [Data set].
-Zenodo. [https://doi.org/10.5281/zenodo.14160710](https://doi.org/10.5281/zenodo.14160710)
+Hydrodynamic model of the Southern North Sea: MIKE21 model setup, outputs and observation data (1.0) [Data set].
+Zenodo. [https://doi.org/10.XX/zenodo.XX](https://doi.org/10.XX/zenodo.XX)

 See the [license](license.txt) for information on using the data.

 #### Disclaimer:
-*The included MIKE21 model setup is designed as a simple demonstration for educational and research purposes.
+*The included MIKE21 model setup is a very simplified version of the operational setup provided for the Dutch authorities in connection with the building of windfarms, but the simplified model performance does not in reflect the quality of the operational setup.
+Rather, it is a simple demonstration for educational and research purposes.
 It is not optimized for precision or exhaustive calibration and should not be regarded as a benchmark for best practices in hydrodynamic modeling.
 The results should not be used for operational or decision-making purposes.*

 ## Intended use